jamesericdavidson/jamesdavidson.xyz/content/jibberjabberwithjim.md

 ## Interviews with Interesting Individuals

-Join me as I speak with folks around the globe about their past, present, and future.

 From sustainability and human rights - to entrepeneurship and making music - there's something different to look forward to every week.

 ## FCR Plymouth Listeners Hear Them First